Summer Reading

 Chowchilla • Madera • Madera Ranchos • North Fork • Oakhurst

-“Level Up at Your Library!”
-This year’s Summer Reading Program, with a focus on play.
-Play is one of the ways we learn to relate to others, to think in new ways, and to foster friendships—old and new.
+“Plant a Seed, Read!” will run from June 8th–July 17th.
+This year’s Summer Reading Program is rooted in the concept of farm-to-table.
+A farm grows food that nourishes our bodies; a library grows ideas that nourish our minds.
+Both food and stories connect us to our family, culture, economy, and ecology.
 Sign-up in-person or online through Beanstack to earn prizes for reading!
 Track your reading on Beanstack or head to the library to grab a copy of the reading challenge.
 Registration required for some programs, please call (559) 675-7871 or visit www.maderalibrary.org for more information.

 Merced County Library